Orange-eat97/tp/docs/DeveloperGuide.md

 * **Social service worker**: Person who provides social service to beneficiaries.
 May be assigned to zero or more beneficiaries.
 * **Social service coordinator**: Person who manages dispatching of social service workers to beneficiaries.
+* **Natural sort order**: Ordering of strings in alphabetical order, except that single- and multi-digit numbers are treated atomically, i.e. as if they were a single character, and compared between themselves by their actual numerical values.

 --------------------------------------------------------------------------------------------------------------------